 The Finance and Personnel Committee is a sub-committee of the main Board of Trustees.
 Its purpose is to oversee, support and challenge all aspects of finance and personnel.
-There have been no changes to constitution however Mr Gary Dundridge was the newly elected Chair for this year.
+There have been no changes to constituion.

 Attendance during the year at meetings was as follows: